We have put together answers to some of the questions we are most often asked.

 Can we walk to the beach and what is it like?

 Yes.
 The nearest beach is approx 10 minutes to walk at a leisurely pace.
-At the time of writing access to the beach can be on foot, via a set of steps, or a courtesy mini bus provides transport from a small top beach car park down onto the sands and back.
-Previous visitors to Carlyon Bay will remember the old Cornwall Coliseum building situated at the back of the beach.
-The Coliseum site has been fenced off and work has begun to dismantle the buildings and at this time has only been partially completed.
-The roof has been removed, leaving a shell of the building.
-Until the result of the Public Inquiry into any potential development of the beach is known, no work is being undertaken.
-Upon entering the beach you will follow a wide fenced path past the old building onto the sands.
-On the positive side, the steps mentioned previously are well maintained with a handrail and are lit at night, there are new public toilets in prefabricated building and they are clean and well maintained.
-The beach is also being kept clean, and previous visitors will know that the sea water quality is
+At the time of writing access to the beach can be on foot, down the tarmac road which is a Public Right of Way or a courtesy mini bus provides transport from a small top beach car park down onto the sands and back.
+The old Cornwall Coliseum buildings have been demolished and the site cleared completely, making way for some lovely summer 'pop up' types of businesses for visitors.
+No construction work is currently being undertaken.
+The beach access road is a Public Right of Way and you will follow a wide path onto the sands.
+There are public toilets which are clean and well maintained.
+The beach is also being kept clean, and previous visitors will know that the sea water quality is excellent.